-The nature of the business to be transacted at the Meeting is described in further detail in the Circular under the section entitled Matters to be Acted Upon.
+The nature of the business to be transacted at the Meeting is described in further detail in the management information circular of the Corporation (the "Circular") under the section entitled Matters to be Acted Upon.

-The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is July 26, 2013 (the "Record Date").
+The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is August 15, 2014 (the "Record Date").
 Shareholders whose names have been entered in the register of Shareholders at the close of business on the Record Date will be entitled to receive notice of, and to vote, at the Meeting or any adjournments or postponements thereof.